invertase/dart_firebase_admin/packages/dart_firebase_admin/README.md

 final app = FirebaseApp.initializeApp();
 ```

-This will automatically initalize the SDK with [Google Application Default Credentials](https://cloud.google.com/docs/authentication/production#providing_credentials_to_your_application).
+This will automatically initialize the SDK with [Google Application Default Credentials](https://cloud.google.com/docs/authentication/production#providing_credentials_to_your_application).
 Because default credentials lookup is fully automated in Google environments, with no need to supply environment variables or other configuration, this way of initializing the SDK is strongly recommended for applications running in Google environments such as Firebase App Hosting, Cloud Run, App Engine, and Cloud Functions for Firebase.

 ### Initialize the SDK in non-Google environments